bio-tools/biotoolsRdf/model/README.md

 biotoolsRDF is fully compatible with biotoolsSchema and thus [bio.tools](https://github.com/bio-tools/biotoolsregistry/); the registry of bioinformatics software resources (https:bio.tools) provided by [ELIXIR](https://www.elixir-europe.org/).

-biotoolsRDF is a lightweight ontology and re-uses other well established vocabularies wherever possible.
+biotoolsRDF is an *application ontology* and re-uses other well established vocabularies wherever possible, adhering to the [MIREOT guidelines](http://precedings.nature.com/documents/3574/version/1) for concept imports.

 # Namespaces
 biotoolsRDF uses classes and properties from the following vocabularies: